 Operating on approximately 45 hectares of land, the plant specializes in the treating of railway ties.
 The facility includes three pressure treating cylinders for oil-borne preservatives, providing a combined annual treating capacity of approximately 200,000 cubic metres.
 The plant also includes a crosstie and switch tie inspection facility capable of processing 1.5 million ties annually, a maintenance facility and offices for production, sales and wood procurement personnel.
+Additionally, the facility has an automated pre-plate line capable of pre-plating approximately 100,000 ties annually.

-For the year ended December 31, 2020, capital expenditures approximated US\$1.6 million, devoted mainly to the purchase and installation of a new cross tie trimmer system.
+For the year ended December 31, 2021, capital expenditures approximated US\$3.5 million, devoted mainly to the purchase and installation of a new crosstie inspection and trimmer system.